-Federally supported activities that includes recovery of such costs.
-Alternatively, a single rate may be used, with unallowables refunded at the end of each year.
+Explanation for User Charges Code "B" in Column (4): If the operating costs of a service center include costs that are potentially unallowable charges to Federally sponsored agreements, the service center may develop one set of rates for charging Federally supported activities that excludes recovery of such costs, and a second set of rates for charging non-Federally supported activities that includes recovery of such costs.
+Alternatively, a single rate may be used, with unallowables refunded at the end of each year, or Federally supported activities may need to identify non-Federal funding to obtain services.
 In addition, service centers may add an overhead burden to the billing rates for non-University customers.
-University of California guidelines for costing and pricing procedures for auxiliary and service enterprises and academic support units are set forth in Business and Finance Bulletins A-59, Costing and Working Capital for Auxiliary and Service Enterprises (09/30/2008), and A-56, Academic Support Unit Costing and Billing Guidelines (10/13/2008), respectively, found on the Internet at:
+University of California guidelines for costing and pricing procedures for auxiliary and service enterprises and academic support units are set forth in Business and Finance Bulletins A-47 Direct Costing Procedures, A-56 Academic Support Unit Costing and Billing Guidelines, A-59 Costing and Working Capital for Auxiliary and Service Enterprises, and BUS-72 Establishment and Review of Auxiliary Enterprises, respectively, found on the Internet at: